Saturday, December 31, 2016

 Review

-The Harry Potter film series is supposed to have concluded when Deathly Hallows: Part 2 opened in July 2011 and put the future movies to rest before FANTASTIC BEASTS AND WHERE TO FIND THEM got officially announced.
+The Harry Potter film series should have concluded when Deathly Hallows: Part 2 opened in July 2011 and put the future movies to rest before FANTASTIC BEASTS AND WHERE TO FIND THEM got officially announced.
 The prequel spin-off has attracted a large crowd while earning total income at the box office.
-FANTASTIC BEASTS should be another beginning of a series that will expand the mythological aspects that glorify the series of why they became such a phenomenon.
+FANTASTIC BEASTS should be another beginning of a series that will expand the mythological aspects that glorify the series and make it such a phenomenon.
 J. K. Rowling is a writer who knows every spell of magic and is every step of writing a fantasy book or story to keep it treasured by all Muggles.
 David Yates returns to direct this feature, but many actors from the original Harry Potter films are absent.

 With the announcement of five more films in the series, the first instalment is a great start and worth watching on its own merits.
 I look forward to seeing the magic again if it benefits the newborn franchise.